 God uses the word “remember” a lot in the Bible.
 Do whatever it takes to remind yourself of what brought you together.

-Philippians 4:8 says, “Summing it all up, friends, I’d say you’ll do best by filling your minds and meditating on things true, noble, reputable, authentic, compelling, gracious—the best, not the worst; the beautiful, not the ugly; things to praise, not things to curse.
+Philippians 4:8 says, “Summing it all up, friends, I’d say you’ll do best by filling your minds and meditating on things true, honorable, just, pure, compelling, lovely—the best, not the worst (good repute)the excellent, not the ugly; things to praise, not things to curse.
 Put into practice what you learned from me, what you heard and saw and realized.
 Do that, and God, who makes everything work together, will work you into his most excellent harmonies.”

 Be specific in how you apply Scripture.
 Ask yourself what is true about your husband?
 What is noble?
 What is reputable?
 In what areas is he authentic?
 Compelling?
 Gracious?
 Think the best, not the worst; the beautiful, not the ugly.
 Things to praise and not things to curse.
 God will make your lives together into his most excellent harmonies.

 4. Go back and do the things you did at first.

 - Do you remember him enjoying when you simply sat with him in the garage while he worked on the cars?

 - Did he have a favorite sport you used to watch together.

 - You may not have necessarily liked football, but you watched the games before because he liked them.

 - Purpose to do those things you used to do that made deposits into his love bank.